libbyschuknight/tid_til/mistakes_improvements_learnings/2019_07_mistakes_improvements_learning.md

 end
 ```

-I was pleased I was able to use my knowledge (recent understanding) of `text_field` and figure out what was happneing and fix it.
-I think it was due to the work we had done previoulsy (mentioned above) around  the `label` method.
+I was pleased I was able to use my knowledge (recent understanding) of `text_field` and figure out what was happening and fix it.
+I think it was due to the work we had done previously (mentioned above) around  the `label` method.

 https://api.rubyonrails.org/classes/ActionView/Helpers/FormHelper.html#method-i-text_field